fltk/fltk/fluid/README_fl.txt

-Fluid .fl file format version 1.4
+FLUID .fl file format version 1.4
 =================================

-This text explains the history of the Fluid .fl format and faithfully describes all elements of the format and its caveats.
+This text explains the history of the FLUID .fl format and faithfully describes all elements of the format and its caveats.